-Holiday Closing: On Tuesday, December 25, all DMV offices will be closed for the Christmas Day holiday.
-Offices will reopen on Wednesday, December 26, at 7:45 a.m.
+Holiday Closing: On Friday, February 15, DMV offices will be close at 12:30 p.m. for the President Washington's Birthday holiday.
+Offices will remain closed on Saturday, February 16 and reopen on Tuesday, February 19, at 7:45 a.m.

 Effective January 1, 2019, there will be a federal criminal history background check fee increase from $12.00 to $13.25 for each Public Service Endorsement applicant.

 This fee will be in addition to the $75.00 fee for the State criminal background check for each Public Service Endorsement applicant.

 Please follow the steps below to apply for a Public Passenger Endorsement.